dwarvesf/WeAreHiring/open-positions/Intern.md

 - Know your needs and your career path
 - Should have the [**same DNA**](https://github.com/dwarvesf/WeAreHiring/blob/master/README.md#our-core-values)
 - Want to make world class products.
-All the outcomes must be world class.
+All the outcomes must be world class. _Attitude can win all_
 - Lifetime contributor
 - We do agile.
 Beside that we may teach you something else (Lean?
 Kanban?)
 - Mac or Linux